lmmx/Qwen-v2-Audio-Playground/README.md

 Encoded features shape: torch.Size([1, 750, 1280])
 ```

+- **Edit** - this got duplicated and the more recent one is `qwenmas_proj.py` which produces
+  embeddings from the multimodal projector layer.
+Run this one if you want to recreate the data
+files used in the `proj_explorer.ipynb` notebook and `umap_viz.ipynb` notebook which looks at their
+structure in 4096D embedding space (spoiler: not much that can be drawn from them besides being very
+distinct from the token embedding space).

 ## Encoder Jupyter Lab exploration

 Jupyter is not hardcoded as a dependency, but can be used with the environment thanks to `uv run --with`: